-Why do more than 50% of tests fail at moving the needle?
+Why do more than 50% of marketing tests fail at moving the needle?

 We have a grueling interview process involving an Excel test, a copywriting test, a logical reasoning test, a video submission, rounds of interviews, and a (paid) day working on actual client work in our office before we hire someone. (plus we throw away half the applications at random to ensure we don’t hire anyone who’s unlucky…)